 What’s more, as the scope of the alternatives market grows it has become important for financial professionals to understand non-traditional asset classes.

 Contrary to the old view, alternative investments are a broad field.
-Although the bulk of the money goes to traditional stock and debt instruments, arguably the majority of global investment opportunities would be considered alternative.
+Although the bulk of the money goes to traditional stock and debt (fixed-income) securities, arguably the majority of global investment opportunities would be considered alternative.
 Alternative investments have several features that have made them attractive to investors.
 Among others, these include:

-- Counter cyclical behavior: Many alternative investments move counter-cyclically to the stock market, rising when it falls and vice versa.
+- Counter-cyclical behavior: Many alternative investments move counter-cyclically to the stock market, rising when it falls and vice versa.

 - Unusual or inefficient markets: Many of these investments exist in poorly functioning or otherwise inefficient markets.
 This allows investors opportunity to capitalize on the mistakes made by others.